The X Factor (Australian TV series) season 4: The X Factor: One Direction to Superstardom

 The X Factor: One Direction to Superstardom was a television special that aired on the Seven Network on 27 September 2012.
 The special followed the rise of One Direction, from their journey during the seventh series of The X Factor UK to becoming global superstars of today.
 It also featured One Direction's interview with X Factor Australia host Luke Jacobz.
-Aside from One Direction, the special included success stories of X Factor UK series 3 winner Leona Lewis, X Factor Australia season three winner Reece Mastin and contestant Johnny Ruffo, as well as the judges' opinions about the show and its "capacity to create global singing sensations."
+Aside from One Direction, the special included success stories of X Factor UK series three winner Leona Lewis, X Factor Australia season three winner Reece Mastin and finalist Johnny Ruffo, as well as the judges' opinions about the show and its "capacity to create global singing sensations."
 One Direction to Superstardom was watched by 691,000 viewers and was ranked fifteenth overall for the night.

 Reception

 Contestants

 On 20 September 2012, the Seven Network issued a statement saying that contestant Josh Brookes was disqualified from The X Factor because he "behaved in an inappropriate manner" on social media.
 A Twitcam video that was later uploaded to YouTube displays Brookes and contestant Adil Memon asking teenage girls for "sneaky banana pics", a phrase used by teenagers that means naked images.
 The Seven Network stated, "After a careful review of the incident, FremantleMedia Australia, producers of the program, together with Channel Seven, made a joint decision to remove him from the competition".
 During the second live performance show on 25 September, Mel B announced that Carmelo Munzone, who was eliminated during the "home visits" stage, was Brookes' replacement in the show.